Vernon Maxwell: Professional career

 On June 28, 1988, Maxwell was drafted into the NBA by the Denver Nuggets, who traded him the same day to the San Antonio Spurs for a second-round pick the next year.
 Two years later, his contract was sold to the Houston Rockets for $50,000, where he would become a key member of the franchise's first championship team in 1994.
 Known for his clutch shooting, Maxwell hit several game-winning shots throughout his career.
 Maxwell held the NBA's record for most 3-pointers made in a season from 1991 to 1993.
-In January 1991, he became the fourth player to score 30 points in a quarter when he scored 30 of his career high 51 points in the fourth quarter of the Rockets 103-97 win against the Cleveland Cavaliers.
+In January 1991, he became the fourth player to score 30 points in a quarter when he scored 30 of his career high 51 points in the fourth quarter of the Rockets 103–97 win against the Cleveland Cavaliers.
+On February 6, 1995, Maxwell went into the stands in a road game against the Portland Trail Blazers and punched a fan that had allegedly made racial comments and derogatory remarks about the player's stillborn daughter.
+The fan, Steve George, denied Maxwell's allegations.
+Maxwell was suspended for 10 games and fined $20,000 for the incident.
+At the time, it was the highest fine in NBA history and the second longest suspension.
 Maxwell was not a part of the Rockets' 1995 championship roster, quitting the team after a loss to Utah in the 1995 playoffs.
 Clyde Drexler, who Houston had acquired in February 1995, had taken away most of Maxwell's minutes and his starting spot.
 The decision to quit the team is something that Maxwell has been said to regret.
-He was waived by the Rockets on June 1995.
+He was waived by the Rockets in June 1995.

-He signed with the Seattle SuperSonics prior to the 1999-2000 season.
-In March, he got into a fight with Sonics star Gary Payton and accidentally hit Horace Grant with a 5-pound weight, when he was trying to break up the fight, injuring his Grant's shoulder and forcing him to miss the Sonics next game.
+He signed with the Seattle SuperSonics prior to the 1999–2000 season.
+In March, he got into a fight with Sonics star Gary Payton and accidentally hit Horace Grant with a 5-pound weight, when he was trying to break up the fight, injuring Grant's shoulder and forcing him to miss the Sonics next game.
 Shortly before the Sonics' first round series against the Utah Jazz, it was reported that he would miss the playoffs due to a knee injury, much to the delight of Utah's players.